GRV96/log710_deadlock_algorithms/README_en.md

-The first line in the data file indicates the number of processes considered (n); the second line indicates the number of resource types (m) that they may request.
+The first line in the data file indicates the number of processes considered (n); the second line indicates the number of resource types (m) that they may access.
 The data file and the result file contain matrices of n rows by m columns associating data with a process (row index, the first one) and a resource type (column index, the second one).
 They also contain row matrices whose meaning is stated further into this document.
 The numbers on the same line in a matrix are separated by spaces.
 It is paramount that n and m be consistent with the matrices’ dimensions.
 Their indices start at 0.
+All matrices, given and calculated, may only contain natural integers.

 File [06-deadlocks.pdf](/06-deadlocks.pdf) contains an explaination of deadlocks, a statement of the algorithms in this repository and examples of their